yao-laboratory/MotifCluster/README.md

 ```
 ### Input:
 Input file: The bed file (sorted bed file, if fimo.tsv, can use above "Preprocessing functions" to change.
 Input parameters:     '-merge_switch', '-weight_switch' ,'-output_folder' (explained in overview).
-You can define which folder you wanna put the output results in.
+You can define which folder you want to put the output results in.
-#### Note: You should put any sorted bed files you wanna test in this input_files folder when using this command.
+#### Note: You should put any sorted bed files you want to test in this input_files folder when using this command.

 human_chr12_origin.bed default in input_files folder shown as below: